lividhen/64-keyboard-pico/readme.md

 Makerunit's 65-key keyboard but using an rp2040 instead of an Arduino pro micro.
 [Printables page](https://www.printables.com/model/1177451-65-key-handwired-keyboard) (Awesome creator, go support them!)

+It can be used with VIA if you give it pico.json in the style tab (must be enabled in settings).
+I can't figure out how to make via recognize it without it :(

 * Keyboard Maintainer: [lividhen](https://github.com/lividhen)
 * Hardware Supported: RP2040
 * Hardware Availability: [Raspberry Pi](https://www.raspberrypi.com/products/raspberry-pi-pico/)